Higher spin representations of maximal compact subalgebras of simply-laced Kac-Moody-algebras: Introduction

 \section{Introduction}

 The involutory subalgebra $\mf{k}(A)$ w.r.t. the Chevalley involution of a split-real Kac-Moody algebra $\mf{g}(A)$ (cp. \cite{Kac:}) is typically referred to as its \emph{maximal compact subalgebra}.
 If $A$ is a generalized Cartan matrix of finite type, $\mf{g}(A)$ is a semi-simple Lie algebra and $\mf{k}(A)$ indeed is its maximal compact subalgebra.
-If $A$ is not of finite type, then both $\mf{g}(A)$ and $\mf{k}(A)$ are infinite-dimensional and $\mf{k}(A)$ admits an invariant, negative definite bilinear form, but it is not compact in a topological sense, i.e., it is not the Lie algebra of a compact Lie group.
+If $A$ is not of finite type, then both $\mf{g}(A)$ and $\mf{k}(A)$ are infinite-dimensional and $\mf{k}(A)$ admits an invariant, negative definite bilinear form, but it is not compact in a topological sense, i.e., it is not the Lie algebra of a compact Lie group (cp. \cite{Gloeckner08}).
 There are at least three reasons to study the representations of $\mf{k}(A)$: First, its representations and among these in particular the finite-dimensional ones reveal parts of the structure theory of $\mf{k}(A)$.
-Second, its finite-dimensional representations occur as a symmetry in theories of quantum gravity and therefore a well-developed representation theory of $\mf{k}(A)$ is required there.
+Second, some indefinite $\mf{k}(A)$ are conjectured to arise as symmetries in theories of quantum gravity and therefore a well-developed representation theory of $\mf{k}(A)$ is required there.
 Third, the representation theory of $\mf{k}(A)$ is expected to be important to the theory of Kac-Moody symmetric spaces, similar to the finite-dimensional case.